Training Support

 Not enrolled view of the course page

-If you are enrolled in a current cohort, you will see Enrolled on the course tile image after you log in.
-Once you click on the course, you will be able to see course progress and have access to the content.
+If you are enrolled in a current cohort, you will see Enrolled above the course tile image after you log in.
+Once you enter, you will be able to see your progress and have access to the content.

 Image shows a button with the label "In Progress" and percent complete.